 Any of the behaviors may happen occasionally in a relationship, but the key to watch for is if these behaviors become habitual or routine in conversations and interactions.
 It is hard to accept criticism or to change behaviors, so it is easy to see how a couple can slide down this path sometimes without really realizing it.

 Remember that a happy, healthy marriage takes the commitment of both spouses.
 Change and growth are part of a healthy marriage.
 Always search for additional ways to renew and enrich your relationship—your marriage depends on it!

-- Gottman, J., & DeClaire, J. (2001).
-The Relationship Cure: A Five Step Guide for Building Better Connections with Family, Friends, and Lovers.
-Crown Publishers: New York.
+Gottman, J., & DeClaire, J. (2001).
+The Relationship Cure: A Five Step Guide for Building Better Connections with Family, Friends, and Lovers (1st ed.).
+Crown Publishers.

-- Schulz, M., Pape Cowan, C., & Cowan, P. (2006).
+Schulz, M. S., Cowan, C. P., & Cowan, P. A. (2006).
 Promoting Healthy Beginnings: A Randomized Controlled Trial of Preventive Intervention to Preserve Marital Quality During the Transition to Parenthood.
-Journal of Consulting & Clinical Psychology, 74, 20–31.
+Journal of Consulting & Clinical Psychology, 74(1), 20–31.